Check out our promotions! Read More

 Homeowners are often terribly embarrassed when they’ve called for repairs only to find that they simply changed their thermostat settings by accident.
 Save yourself from this fate by checking your thermostat before deciding repairs are necessary.
 It could be that a switch was bumped, and instead of being set to cool, it’s now set to heat or off.

 Other thermostat possibilities include energy-saving, away-from-home programming being unintentionally activated, or even batteries at the end of their life sending inconsistent signals.
-Check thoroughly, and try new batteries, before you determine that you need professional help.
+Check thoroughly, and try new batteries, before you determine that you need help from certified HVAC contractors.

 If the air conditioner isn’t entirely failing to start but is instead shutting down almost immediately every time it does start, you have a different problem.
 This is called short cycling and can be caused by a lot of different things such as an overheating blower fan motor or a leak in your refrigerant coils.
 These things need professional attention.
 But wait!
-It could be something simpler.
+It could be something simpler, like issues related to a broken air conditioner fan, which can disrupt airflow and mimic bigger system failures.

 Your air conditioner’s air filter should be changed at least every single month during the hottest stretch of the summer.
 If there’s extra dust around your house, perhaps due to nearby construction or shedding pets, it might need to be changed even more frequently.
 A clogged filter can cause the system to overheat and shut down, cool off and start up, and overheat again immediately.